Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 \end{prop}

 \begin{proof} Consider the site~$x_0$ where $z(x_0)=0$.
 Then by Proposition \ref{prop:0 at L}, we have $x_0<L$.
 The last instruction at site~$x_0$ is necessarily \instr{q} since $z(x_0)=0$.
-We now consider the instructions that have happened after it (on other sites).
+We now consider the instructions that have happened after this instruction on other sites, there are necessarily at least two such instructions.
 A waiting particle has been added at $x_0-1$.
-(The particle added at $x_0+1$ will not affect the evolution of the left part, $x<x_0$ of the system, because no further instructions will happen at site~$x_0$.)
+Note that the particle added at $x_0+1$ will not affect the evolution of the left part, $x<x_0$ of the system, because no further instructions is executed at~$x_0$.
 The last instruction at $x_0-1$ cannot be \instr{t}, because it would send a particle to~$x_0$, it can also not be~\instr{q} by Proposition.~\ref{prop:isolated zeros}.
-So it is \instr{p} or \instr{s}.
+So it is either \instr{p} or \instr{s}.
 In the first case (instruction \instr{p}), we have $z(x_0-1)=2$ and this corresponds to the first case of the Proposition.
 In the second case (instruction \instr{s}), we have $z(x_0-1)=1$ and it was necessarily preceded by an instruction \instr{q} at site~$x_0-1$.

-Thus, we have either $z(x_0-1)=2$ (first case) or $z(x_0-1)=1$ and a similar situation (a last instruction of kind \instr{q}) at $x_0-1$.
-Applying repeatedly the same reasoning either ends at the first site~$x'<x_0$ where $z(x')=2$ (first case) or when one reaches the site~$x=1$ (second case). \end{proof}
+Thus, we have either $z(x_0-1)=2$ (first case) or $z(x_0-1)=1$ and a similar situation (the last instruction is \instr{q}) at $x_0-1$.
+Applying repeatedly the same reasoning either ends when a~$x'<x_0$ is such that $z(x')=2$ (first case) or when it reaches the site $x=1$ with $z(1)=1$ (second case). \end{proof}